How Much Should You Spend on Digital Marketing in 2019?

 b.
 Company Size

-Large companies can spend their digital marketing budget on all the channels, whereas SMBs have to focus on a few channels that matter the most for their business.
+Large companies can spend their digital marketing budget on all channels, whereas SMBs have to focus on a few channels that matter the most for their business.

 c.
 Product Life Cycle Stages